Ford F-Series (seventh generation): Chassis

 The first ground-up change to the F-series platform since 1965, the 1980 F-Series chassis used an all-new design, though returning to body-on-frame construction.
-Again using 8-inch frame rails for the ladder frame, the new chassis adopted nearly identical wheelbases from the 1973-1979 generation.
+Again using 8-inch frame rails for the ladder frame, the new chassis adopted nearly identical wheelbases from the 1973–1979 generation.

 Powertrain details

 During its production, the seventh generation would see multiple revisions to the powertrain line, also marking several firsts for the F-Series.
-For 1980, the powertrain line was nearly carryover for 1979.
-The standard engine was a 4.9L I6 (the 300 Truck Six), with an optional 4.9L V8 (the 302 V8, branded as 5.0L), 5.8L V8 (351M), and 6.6L V8 (400); the 7.5L V8 was dropped from the F-Series entirely.
+For 1980, the powertrain line was nearly carryover from 1979.
+The standard engine was a 4.9 L I6 (the 300 Truck Six), with an optional 4.9 L V8 (the 302 V8, branded as 5.0 L), 5.8 L V8 (351M), and 6.6 L V8 (400); the 7.5 L V8 was dropped from the F-Series entirely.
 Several different transmissions were offered for the wide variety of engines used by the model line.
-On two-wheel drive trucks, a column-shifted three-speed manual was standard, with a four-speed manual offered as an option (the latter was standard on 4x4 trucks).
-In 1980, a three speed "Select-Shift" C6 automatic was the sole automatic transmission offering.
+On two-wheel-drive trucks, a column-shifted three-speed manual was standard, with a four-speed manual offered as an option (the latter was standard on four-wheel-drive trucks).
+In 1980, the three-speed "Select-Shift" C6 automatic was the sole automatic transmission offering.

-For 1981, Ford introduced a 4.2L V8 (a smaller-displacement 4.9L) as an option (exclusive to the F-100 4x2); the 115-hp engine was the smallest-displacement V8 offered on a modern American pickup truck.
+For 1981, Ford introduced a 4.2 L V8 (a smaller-displacement 4.9 L) as an option (exclusive to the F-100); the 115-hp engine was the smallest-displacement V8 offered on a modern American pickup truck.
 A four-speed manual overdrive transmission and a four-speed automatic with overdrive became offered as options.

-For 1982, a 110hp 3.8L V6 was introduced as the standard engine for the F-100 (the 4.9L six remained available on the F-150 and F-250), becoming the first V6 engine offered in the F-Series (and the smallest-displacement engine offered since 1953).
+For 1982, a 110-horsepower 3.8 L V6 was introduced as the standard engine for the F-100 (the 4.9 L six remained available on the F-150 and F-250), becoming the first V6 engine offered in the F-Series (and the smallest-displacement engine offered since 1953).